 Phase 1 – Vehicle in Motion

 Having an equipment/lighting violation or committing a traffic offense is enough for an officer to stop you in Atlanta, Georgia for DUI.
 Once pulled over, they can ask you for your license and registration.
 This is to prove you aren’t a danger and don’t have any outstanding warrants.
-To avoid getting pulled over, it’s best to have headlights and taillights working and on when necessary as well as having up to date tags.
-By reducing these distractions and by limiting the reasons an officer can pull you over will also cut down on the possibility of getting a DUI.
+Have headlights and taillights working and on when necessary as well as having up-to-date tags.
+Reducing these distractions and limiting the reasons an officer can pull you over will also cut down on the possibility of getting a DUI.

 The Officer asks questions to try to get as much information and evidence as possible to use against you.
 Further, the Field Sobriety evaluations are designed to get you on video stumbling or not following directions.
 By declining questions and tests, the state will have minimal evidence against you.